June 1st 2018 Update

-Now it its 27th year, Cosmeston Relays are a chip-timed baton relay race in the picturesque Cosmeston Lakes Country Park, Penarth, organised by Penarth and Dinas Runners (email: email@example.com)
+Now in its 28th year, Cosmeston Relays are a chip-timed baton relay race in the picturesque Cosmeston Lakes Country Park, Penarth, organised by Penarth and Dinas Runners (email: firstname.lastname@example.org)

 Cosmeston Lakes Country Park is one of the finest country parks in South Wales and is a designated local nature reserve.
 It offers some scenic running, with views of the lake to start, open countryside and a shaded wooded section.